David ‘Brett’ Benedict, Assistant General Manager & CFO, Electric District 3

 After many years of managing family agricultural enterprises, Brett joined Electrical District No. 3 of Pinal County, Arizona (ED3) as Controller in 2005.
 As ED3 grew, his responsibilities grew as well.
 He currently serves as Assistant General Manager and CFO.
 In addition, he serves as Maricopa Stanfield Irrigation District’s CFO.

-Brett enjoys his community involvements and is currently serving as Chairman of the Casa Grande Planning & Zoning Commission, member of the Casa Grande Industrial Development Authority, and the Casa Grande Historical Preservation Commission.
+Brett enjoys his community involvements and is currently serving as member of the Casa Grande Industrial Development Authority and the Casa Grande Historical Preservation Commission.

 Lucinda F Boyd, RN, President & Co-Founder, The Streets Don’t Love You Back

 Lucinda has been a resident of Maricopa for 33 years, attended CAC for close to 5 years, and graduated from the Nursing Program with honors in 1998.
 She currently works full time as a Registered Nurse, is the President and Co-Founder of The Streets Don’t Love You Back non-profit organization with the mission of educating the youth against gangs, drugs, violence and abuse.